ultraq/thymeleaf-layout-dialect/README.md

  - Fixed enforcing of `layout:decorator` element being in the root element, leading to a better error message if this attribute is found elsewhere.
- - Fixed the resulting JAR which didn't recreate the proper Maven metadata in the manifest section, might have caused it to not be picked up by tools like m2eclipse.
+ - Fixed the resulting JAR which didn't recreate the proper Maven metadata in the manifest section and might have caused it to not be picked up by tools like m2eclipse.
  - Resolved [Issue #7](thymeleaf-layout-dialect/issues/7), which caused a `ClassCastException` for cases when `th:include` was used to include entire pages.
  - Updated Thymeleaf dependency from version 2.0.11 to 2.0.13.